cc4v/cc4v/README.md

 - APIs are similar to [openFrameworks](https://openframeworks.cc/) or [Processing](https://processing.org/).
 - You can use GL-compatible draw call using Sokol GL.
 (OpenGL 1.x style immediate-mode rendering API on top of sokol_gfx.h)

+## Naming ("cc" and "creco")

+"cc" stands for "Creative Coding".

+I know "cc" is usually used for "C language Compoiler" (such as `gcc`).

+So if you need full-name of this library, you can use "creco" or "cc4v" instead.

 ## Install

 ```bash